Grand Duke Kirill Vladimirovich of Russia: Naval career

 Princess Victoria Melita of Saxe-Coburg and Gotha.
 They flirted with each other at the balls and celebrations, but Victoria Melita was already married to Ernest Louis, Grand Duke of Hesse, the only brother of Tsarina Alexandra.

 In 1898, he took a trip around the world.
 One of his last stops was in New York in January 1899.
 He was invited to the newly formed Russian-speaking club "Rousskaia Beceda" and elected Honorary President.

-After graduating from the Sea Cadet Corps and Nikolaev Naval Academy, on 1 January 1904, Kirill was promoted to Chief of Staff to the Russian Pacific Fleet in the Imperial Russian Navy.
+After graduating from the Naval Cadet Corps and Nikolaev Naval Academy, on 1 January 1904, Kirill was promoted to Chief of Staff to the Russian Pacific Fleet in the Imperial Russian Navy.
 With the start of the Russo-Japanese War, he was assigned to serve as First Officer on the battleship Petropavlovsk, but the ship was blown up by a Japanese mine at Port Arthur in April 1904.
 Kirill barely escaped with his life, and was invalided out of the service suffering from burns, back injuries and shell shock.